t3humphries/OT-MP-PSI/Code/README.md

 # Over-Threshold Multi-Party Private Set Intersection

 ## Description
-This is exprimental code for the paper "Practical Over-Threshold Multi-Party Private Set Intersection"
+This is exprimental code for the paper "Practical Over-Threshold Multi-Party Private Set Intersection".
+It benchmarks over threshold private set intersection  in a multiparty fashion.

 ## Dependencies
-Experiments are to be run on a Unix.
+Experiments are to be run on a Unix machine.
 Also, the following dependencies are needed:

 * GMP==6.1.2
 * NTL==11.4.1
 * Paillier library: [libhcs](https://github.com/tiehuis/libhcs)